Menu

 FBA shipping fees are assessed depending on the size and weight of the product that is picked, packed, and shipped by Amazon.
 For a list of fees by size and weight, look at Amazon’s current FBA fees, as they are subject to change.

-Sellers with more than 100,000 ASINs may be assessed a monthly flat fee of $.005 per ASIN.
+Sellers with more than 1.5 million ASINs may be assessed a monthly flat fee of $.001 per ASIN.
 This is called a high-volume listing fee, and it is paid at the same time as FBA storage fees.
 There are also closing fees associated with certain media products like CDs, DVDs, and books.

 Not sure where to start?
 We're here to help.

-When it comes to deciding how to find products to sell on Amazon FBA, you’ll need to consider what type of business model you can support.
+When deciding how to find products to sell on Amazon FBA, you’ll need to consider what type of business model you can support.
 You can resell products on Amazon FBA, although it’s important to follow all of Amazon’s guidelines and provide the required documentation for your inventory.

 Many sellers begin with reselling, or retail arbitrage, and then move to another model, such as sourcing white-label products, creating private-label items, or buying wholesale products to sell on Amazon.
 If you own an established brand with your own products, you can choose to sell via FBA or apply for a 1P Vendor account.
 The decision process as to what to sell on Amazon FBA depends on the type of seller one chooses to be.

-There is no crystal ball to help you predict the best products to sell on Amazon FBA, so it’s important to conduct product research.
+There is no crystal ball to help you predict the best products to sell on Amazon FBA, so product research is essential.
 Getting a sense of what’s selling and why can help you scale your business much faster.
 Pay attention to trends in your niche.
 Read product reviews, both for your ASINs and competing ASINs.
 Customers are sharing exactly what they love and hate about products.
 It’s your job to use that information to inform your business decisions.
+Check out Amazon's Product Opportunity Explorer for useful insights.

 A high Amazon sales rank means that the item sells quickly, but there is a lot of competition.
-An item with a low or non-existent sales rank can be slow to sell, which could leave you with long-term storage fees.
+An item with a low or non-existent sales rank can be slow to sell, resulting in aged inventory or removal fees.
 It’s easier to be the dominant seller of a product with a lower rank.
-In either case, you’ll have to be prepared to market your product both on and off Amazon.
+In either case, you’ll have to be prepared to market your product on and off Amazon.

 It is possible to purchase branded items from manufacturers or suppliers to resell on Amazon.
 This is called the wholesale model, and it involves reaching out to these companies to seek a relationship that allows you to sell products on Amazon.
 In this scenario, sourcing products is different from the arbitrage model.
 Many wholesale sellers do their best sourcing at trade shows like ASD or more niche trade shows.
 It all depends on the type of product you want to sell, and how many categories you want to sell in.